pkmn/engine/src/lib/gen1/README.md

     types can be computed from its species
 - **`Side`**: `ActivePokemon` + 6× `Pokemon` + active (`3`) + last used (`8`) + last selected
   (`8`)
+  - `order` does not need to be stored as the party can always be rearranged as switches occur
 - **`Battle`**: 6× `Side` + seed (10× `8` + `4`) + turn (`10`) + last damage (`10`)
 - **`Type.chart`**: attacking types (`15`) × defending types (`15`) × effectiveness (`2`)[^1]
 - **`Moves`**: 164× base power (`6`) + effect (`7`) + accuracy (`4`) + type: (`4`)